i05nagai/memorandum/language/english_grammar.md

 * twice as ... as/ three times as ... as
     * Petrol is twice as pexpensive as it was a few years ago
     * their house is about three times as big as ours.
+    * Finanlly I got a job offer pays twice as much as I currently make
+    * How to get twice as much done in half as much time
+    * A is ten times the height of B.
+    * A is greater than B by a factor of 10.
+    * A is ten times B.
 * the same as
     * Laura's salary is the same as mine
     * Laura's get the same salary as me.